ClemSK/csk-dev/content/_index.md

 title: Home
 ---

 Welcome to my website.
 I’m Clem a Software Engineer from London.
-This is my public thoughts repo where I publish notes about technical topics that interest me, such as Go(lang), microservices and cloud-native tech.
+This is my public thoughts repo where I publish notes about technical topics that interest me, currently my focus is Go and applying it to develop microservices and cloud-native tech.

-These are the most used tags on this website:

-<>Add shortcode here<>

 If this is your first time here, or if you’d like to know more about me and how I’ve set up this blog, I suggest you visit the Start Here page.

-This blog is also available for your preferred RSS reader.
-Use this link.
+You can also read this blog in your preferred RSS reader [here](http://localhost:1313/posts/index.xml).

 ### Place you can find me